microsoft/ivy/doc/install.md

 Install Python 2.7.11 in the normal way.
 Before installing packages, you may also need to install the [Visual C++ compiler for Python](http://aka.ms/vcpython27).
+Make sure to install 64-bit Python.
+Install Python in `c:/Python27` and put `c:/Python27` in your PATH.

 ### Installing Graphviz